Fix "Crawled - Currently Not Indexed" From Thin Content

 Common causes

-1. Topical page < 300 words / all generalities
+1. Topical page under ~300 words / all generalities

-Under 300 words is basically unrecoverable — unless it’s a definitional entry (like a dictionary).
+Under 300 words is basically unrecoverable unless it’s a definitional entry (like a dictionary).
 Common thin patterns:

-• “Benefits of X” → 5 platitudes (boost productivity, save time, enhance experience…)
+• “Benefits of X” -> 5 platitudes (boost productivity, save time, enhance experience…)

-• “How to X” → all verbs no concrete steps (“use the tool”, “configure settings”)
+• “How to X” -> all verbs, no concrete steps (“use the tool”, “configure settings”)

 2. No specific examples / numbers / screenshots

-curl -sL https://yourdomain.com/page | grep -cE '<(img|code|pre|table)'
+curl -sL https://yourdomain.com/your-page | grep -coE '<(img|code|pre|table)'

-# < 3 = too abstract
+# result under 3 = too abstract

-3. No firsthand / exclusive information
+3. No first-hand / exclusive information (the Information Gain problem)

 • Wikipedia / official docs rephrased